HamBG/HBScrollNoticeView/README.md

 }
 ```

 As you know, it is easy to use.
-Just Clone or DownLoad the project source.Then,import the files into your own project.Finally,using it like above!
+Just Clone or DownLoad the project source.Then,import the files into your own project.And using it like above!

-#Final
+#Finally
 Have fun~